 2. Choosing the wrong mortgage

 To have a bargaining chance, get pre-approved for a loan before going house hunting.
 Don’t just search online or use an online calculator to get an idea of how much you can borrow.
+Hop on over to this site to find out more on home loans.
 There is no room for assumptions here.
 Get in touch with your mortgage broker and find out how much you can get pre-approved for.
 The lender will consider different factors to determine how much finance you are eligible for.
 Get quotes from different lenders and compare them before making the final decision on the party to sign a contract with.

 3. Being influenced by the market